This history of the parish is taken from a booklet produced to mark the Golden Jubilee of the parish of St John Fisher in 1985

 One of the greatest loves in life was music and at a flat he shared with his brothers in Westgate, he had an extensive collection of music from the big band era of the 1940’s and 50’s all on 78’s.
 His knowledge of the bands and their music was phenomenal.

 In 2012 he celebrated his golden jubilee as a priest but soon after it became obvious his health was not good enough to carry on for much longer.
 Fr Christian Onyigbuo was brought in to help but by the Spring of 2013 Fr Francis decided it was time to retire.
-He now lives in a retirement home at West Wickham where he has been joined by his brother Fr John.
+He moved into a retirement home at West Wickham where he lived until his death in May 2020.

 Fr Hartley with Bishop Pat together with his two brothers Fr John (left) and Fr Edmund (right)